We may earn affiliate commissions for the recommended products. Learn more.

 Desktop apps

-What I found really interesting about 1Password desktop apps is that 1Password if you have a newer computer, you’ll be able to download 1Password Version 7.
+What I found interesting about 1Password desktop apps is that if you have a newer computer, you can download 1Password version 7.
 If you have an older computer, you can use 1Password 4.
 It’s rare that a password manager willingly extends support for older machines.
-With that said, they are no longer supported as fully and only receive the most critical security updates.
+With that said, they are no longer fully supported and only receive the most critical security updates.
 All the current apps are available for macOS, Windows, and Linux.

 1Password desktop app interface

 By contrast, the LastPass desktop app is nearly identical to the web client.
-When testing the applications, I realized that the web client is even more convenient to use than the desktop app, as it allows for better multi-factor authentication management, and you can switch to different subscription plans more easily.
+When testing the applications, I realized that the web client is even more convenient to use than the desktop app, as it allows for better multi-factor authentication management and allows you to switch to different subscription plans easily.

 Browser extensions

-Both password managers offer browser extensions for a variety of browsers, including Chrome, Safari, Edge, and Firefox.
+Both password managers offer browser extensions for various browsers, including Chrome, Safari, Edge, and Firefox.
 1Password also offers an extension for Brave, while LastPass is available on Opera.

-The 1Password browser extension is one of the best password manager extensions overall, as it includes not only basic features like a password generator but also more unique ones.
-For example, I was pleasantly surprised to find that you can lock the extension so no one else can use it, and Travel Mode together with more import options is available.
+The 1Password browser extension is one of the best password manager extensions overall, as it includes basic features like a password generator and more unique ones.
+For example, I was pleasantly surprised to find that you can lock the extension so no one else can use it, and travel mode is available together with more import options.
 However, it was a bit inconvenient that when I wanted to add a new item, I would be forwarded to the desktop app.

 1password browser extension screenshot